 The guide in the speculative world created by artist collective mudmind is a digital avatar.
 They are both an alien to the earth (returned to save humans from themselves) and a vegetal–human hybrid composed of earthly media.
 Through reflective eyes which play footage of plants, the guide sees us and offers a mossy embrace: ‘Do you know that all life is interconnected, across species, environs, and even worlds?’

 Ping!
 Even digital dispatches circuit through material networks.
-Apart from the title of this exhibition, ‘Medium Earth’ names the region of space where communication satellites orbit.
+Apart from the title of this exhibition, and the 2013 video by The Otolith Group, ‘Medium Earth’ names the region of space where communication satellites orbit.
 Created in collaborations across closed borders, these films now arrive to your phone or computer as pings from Berlin via Mongolia (Gabrielle Brady), Sydney via Bougainville (Taloi Havini), Bamayak-Mabaluk and New York City (Karrabing Film Collective), and across the United Kingdom (mudmind, care of Ama Josephine Budge, April Lin 林森 and Sam Smith).
 These are works of resilience and rupture; of belonging to country and displacement; for an earth we hold in common with critters, varied and vulnerable.

 Enter Medium Earth.

 Please note: The original text of this essay has been amended to clarify that the title Medium Earth was initially formulated by Kodwo Eshun and Anjalika Sagar in 2013 for The Otolith Group video of the same name.

 Film quote taken from ‘The Otolith Group, Gallery at Redcat review; James Nisbet; ND: https://www.artforum.com/picks/the-otolith-group-41272